symonb/symonb.github.io/docs/math/quaternions/quaternions_derivative.md

 \end{gather}
  $$

 Note, that the $\boldsymbol{\omega}$ which was used in the above formulas is a vector in the global system.
-We were considering quaternions which were describing global rotation from default orientation to end one.
+We were considering quaternions which describe global rotation from default orientation to end one.
 The measurements of the gyroscope are taken in the local frame.
 Taking this into account, it can be written:
 $$
 \begin{gather}
 \begin{split}   {}^{b}_{g}\dot{\mathbf{q}}=-\frac{1}{2}{ {}^{b}_{g}\mathbf{q}(t)\boldsymbol{\omega}^{(g)}}=-\frac{1}{2}{ {}^{b}_{g}\mathbf{q}(t)\left( {}^{g}_{b}\mathbf{q}(t)\boldsymbol{\omega}^{(b)} {}^{g}_{b}\mathbf{q}(t)^{*}\right)}=\\    =-\frac{1}{2} {}^{b}_{g}\mathbf{q}(t) {}^{g}_{b}\mathbf{q}(t)\boldsymbol{\omega}^{(b)} {}^{b}_{g}\mathbf{q}(t)=-\frac{1}{2}\boldsymbol{\omega}^{(b)} {}^{b}_{g}\mathbf{q}(t)